Ray Reardon: Amateur snooker career

 After losing in the first round of the 1957 English Amateur Championship, Reardon decided to take some time out from competitive snooker to work on improving his game.
 He next entered the championship in 1964, when he won the title by defeating John Spencer 11–8 in the final.
-This victory led to an invitation to tour South Africa with Jonathan Barron, which proved so successful that Reardon was offered the opportunity to return and tour again as a professional.
-Based on this offer, he resigned from the police force and turned professional in 1967.

 Professional career

 Six times world snooker champion

+That victory in 1964 led to an invitation to tour South Africa with Jonathan Barron, which proved so successful that Reardon was offered the opportunity to return and tour again as a professional.
+He returned there after having resigned from the police force and turned professional in 1967.
+When he played Jimmy van Rensberg in the South African Challenge, Reardon won the best-of-three matches event 2–1.